michelled/weavly.org/src/activities/dancing-to-the-beat.md

 ## Steps

-* Select a short song or music your players like
+* Select a short song or music that learners prefer.
-* Use Weavly to build a sequence of actions
+* Use Weavly to build a sequence of actions.
-* Line up your players
+* Line up your players.
-* Ask them to follow each step of the program that is announced
+* Ask them to follow each step of the program that is announced.
-* Play the music and your program at once and let the fun begin
+* Play the music and your program at once and let the fun begin.

 ## Tips

-* Announce every step of the program as it is executed
+* Announce every step of the program as it is executed.
-* For longer songs, you can replay the same program
+* For longer songs, you can replay the same program.
-* Try to keep the players focused on the running program and correct their movements
+* Try to keep the players focused on the running program and correct their movements.

 ## Skill Development